-Level 200 represents the majority, with 34.5 percent of the sample, whilst Level 100 recorded the least inclusion in the sample (Table 4).
+Level 200 representity for Gaper Gast the 34 the performance of the grample, whilst Level 100 recorded the least inclusion in the sample (Table 4).

 In measuring the reliability of variables or research instrument, one's main objective is to establish the degree of inconsistency in test scores, which may have resulted from errors in measurement (Singh, 2007).
 The internal inconsistency of responses to a research instrument can be estimated with Cronbach's alpha.
 A "high" value for alpha does not imply that the measure is unidimensional.